adryyan/mplunitx/docs/index.rst

 package `siunitx`_ intended to be used complementary with *matplotlib*.

 *matplotlib* supports some LaTeX in its text rendering, but not the use of *siunitx*.
+Using *siunitx* is possible with ``text.usetex=True`` in the *matplotlib* rc settings, but this needs a local installation of LaTeX and keeping the fonts consistent is not trivial.
-This package aims to provide a similar functionality to *siunitx* by imitating the ``\num``, ``\unit`` and ``\qty`` commands with python functions, which return strings with LaTeX code that *matplotlib* understands.
+*mplunitx* aims to provide a similar functionality to *siunitx* by imitating the ``\num``, ``\unit`` and ``\qty`` commands with python functions, which return strings with LaTeX code that *matplotlib* understands.